One-shot decoupling: Introduction

 \paragraph{History and Related Work.}

-The notion of decoupling was already used in some form in many early papers on quantum information theory, but the concept came into its own with the discovery of the \emph{} protocol~\cite{HoOpWi05Nat,HoOpWi07CMP}, and, later, the \emph{Fully Quantum Slepian Wolf} protocol~\cite{FQSW}.
-These protocols are based on specific decoupling results where the mapping $\mathcal{T}$ is either a projective measurement or a partial trace, and where the relevant parameters are expressed in terms of dimensions (rather than smooth entropies).
+While various standard results in quantum information theory have been proved using ideas related to decoupling, the concept came into its own with the discovery of state merging protocols~\cite{HoOpWi05Nat,HoOpWi07CMP} and, later, the fully quantum Slepian Wolf protocol~\cite{FQSW}.
+These are based on specific decoupling processes where the mapping $\mathcal{T}$ is either a projective measurement or a partial trace.
+In this early work, the decoupling was analyzed in terms of the dimensions of certain subsystems (rather than smooth conditional entropies).

-These decoupling results have been generalized in~\cite{WulRen09,diploma-berta} to include mappings~$\mathcal{T}$ that consist of combinations of projective measurements and partial traces, and the criterion is expressed in terms of smooth entropies.
-In independent work~\cite{fred-these}, a general decoupling theorem that can be applied to any type of mapping has been obtained.
-This result is (up to the use of different entropy measures) equivalent to Theorem~\ref{thm:achievability} presented here.
-Essentially all previously known variants of the decoupling theorem can be obtained as special cases.
+Based on the diploma thesis of one of us~\cite{diploma-berta}, we have generalized these decoupling results to include mappings~$\mathcal{T}$ that consist of combinations of projective measurements and partial trace-preserving.
+Furthermore, we expressed the decoupling criterion in terms of smooth conditional entropies.
+Subsequently, one of the authors derived in his doctoral thesis~\cite{fred-these} a general decoupling theorem that can be applied to any type of mapping.
+This result is essentially (up to the use of different entropy measures) equivalent to Theorem~\ref{thm:achievability} presented here.
+We also note that the aforementioned characterizations of decoupling can be seen as special cases of this general result.

-Tightness results for decoupling in the case where the mapping $\cT$ is a projective measurement have been proposed in~\cite{BeReWi07} and~\cite{diploma-berta} (see also~\cite{Renner09}).
+The above work was mostly concerned with achievability.
+Converse results were so far only known in special cases.
+In particular, we derived in~\cite{BeReWi07} and~\cite{diploma-berta} (see also~\cite{Renner09}) converse theorems for the case where the mapping $\cT$ is a projective measurement.
 The converse theorem presented here, Theorem~\ref{thm:converse}, generalizes these results.

+We emphasize that the use of smooth conditional entropies is essential for applications of the decoupling technique in physics (see the discussion in Section~\ref{sec:discussion}).

-\paragraph{Structure of the Paper}
+\paragraph{Structure of the Paper.}

 In Section~\ref{sec:preliminaries} we introduce the notation and review the definitions and main properties of the entropy measures used in this work.
 Our main achievability result for decoupling is given in Section~\ref{sec:achievability}, whereas Section~\ref{sec:converse} contains a converse that is tight in many cases of interest.
 The use of the decoupling technique is illustrated in Section~\ref{sec:applications}, where we show how to obtain optimal one-shot quantum state merging.
 We conclude with a discussion in Section~\ref{sec:discussion}.